Camp Iron Horse

 Camp Iron Horse Enrollment Policy:

-You may email Rebecca Fredenberg or call Outdoor Pursuits at 406-863-3006 to enroll in any of the camp activities.
-You can also stop by Fish Camp Lodge to enroll in person.
+Camp Iron Horse is available exclusively to Iron Horse members.
+Members may email Rebecca Fredenberg or call Outdoor Pursuits at 406-863-3006 to enroll children in any of the camp activities.
+Members may also stop by Fish Camp Lodge to enroll in person.

 Each camper must have a completed current enrollment form on file before they can participate in camp activities.
 Enrollment forms are always on hand at parent drop-off.
 Please allow time prior to the first activity your camper is enrolled in to fill out an enrollment form.